betw/61040-portfolio/assignments/assignment3/composing_concepts.md

 ```
 concept: countAnalytics [User]
 purpose: allow a user to view analytics about some service usage
-principle: for each access to the resource, the count associted with the resource
+principle: for each general (not only the user) access to the resource, the count associted with the resource
 increases by one
 state:
    a set of Analytics with